 For C Band Dish

-For 13 V supply voltage to LNB the LO frequency is 5.15 GHz in vertical polarisation
+For 13 V supply voltage to LNB the LO frequency is 5.15 GHz in vertical polarization

-For 18 V supply voltage to LNB the LO freuency is 5.15 GHz in Horizontal Polarisation.
+For 18 V supply voltage to LNB the LO freuency is 5.15 GHz in Horizontal Polarization.

 For Ku Band Dish

-For 13 V supply voltage to LNB the LO frequency is 10.75 GHz in vertical polarisation
+For 13 V supply voltage to LNB the LO frequency is 10.75 GHz in vertical polarization

-For 18 V supply voltage to LNB the LO frequency is 10.75 GHz in Horizontal Polarisation.
+For 18 V supply voltage to LNB the LO frequency is 10.75 GHz in Horizontal Polarization.